yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

 Adding online gameplay has greatly increased popularity of their games, but the rapid increase in demand for their services has made supporting the current setup problematic.
 To facilitate online gameplay, they host gaming services on-premises using rented hardware.
 For each game, their gaming services setup consists of three virtual machines running the gaming software and five game databases hosted on a single SQL Server 2008 R2 instance.
 In addition to the dedicated gaming VMs and databases, they also host authentication and gateway VMs and databases, which are shared by all their games.
 At its foundation, Tailspin Toys is a game development company, made up primarily of software developers.
 The few dedicated database and infrastructure resources they do have are struggling to keep up with their ever-increasing workload.

 Tailspin Toys is hoping that migrating their services from on-premises to the cloud can help to alleviate some of their infrastructure management issues, while simultaneously helping them to refocus their efforts on delivering business value by releasing new and improved games.
 They are looking for a proof-of-concept (PoC) for migrating their gamer information web application and database into the cloud.
 They maintain their gamer information database, `TailspinToys`, on an on-premises SQL Server 2008 R2 database.
 This system is used by gamers to update their profiles, view leader boards, purchase game add-ons and more.
-Since this system helps to drive revenue, it is considered a business critical application, and needs to be highly-available.
+Since this system helps to drive revenue, it is considered a business-critical application, and needs to be highly-available.
 They are aware that SQL Server 2008 R2 is approaching end of support, and are looking at options for migrating this database into Azure.
 They have read about some of the advanced security and performance tuning options that are available only in Azure and would prefer to a migrate the database into a platform-as-a-service (PaaS) offering, if possible.
 Tailspin Toys is using the Service Broker feature of SQL Server for messaging within the `TailspinToys` database.
 This functionality is being used for several critical processes, and they cannot afford to lose this capability when migrating their operations database to the cloud.
 They have also stated that, at this time, they do not have the resources to rearchitect the solution to use an alternative message broker.

 ## Solution architecture